jimthoburn/picture-gallery/README.markdown

 # Picture Gallery _beta_

-This is an experimental work in progress 🚧
+This is a work in progress 🚧

 I’m using it to practice with new tools and to share photos with friends 🦊 🐶